velkodimishkov/CmdParser4J/README.md

 # CmdParser4J - Command Line Parser for Java

-This is a rewrite of my original [JavaCommandLineParser](https://github.com/PerMalmberg/JavaCommandLineParser).
-Although working, it did have its limitation regarding arguments with multiple parameters.
-Hence I redesigned it and made it all alot simpler.
+This is a rewrite of my original [JavaCommandLineParser](https://github.com/PerMalmberg/JavaCommandLineParser) with support for multiple parameters to an argument.

 ## Features
 * Written with support for Java6 in mind so 7 and 8 shouldn't be a problem.
 * Arguments that takes none, single, multiple and unlimited number of parameters.
 * Mandatory and optional arguments.
+* Dependencies between arguments, i.e. if entered, an argument may require another argument to be entered too.
 * Constraint validation; same argument not allowed twice, only allow a single argument with variable number of parameters and placement of such an argument at the end of the command line.

 ## Usage